bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 component and directive documentation for details.

-There are two additional helper plugins for providing the `$bvModal` and `$bvToast` injections (if you are not using the `ModalPlugin` or `ToastPlugin` plugins):
+There are two additional helper plugins for providing the `$bvModal` and `$bvToast` injections (if you are not using the `ModalPlugin` or `ToastPlugin` plugins) which are available for import from `'bootstrap-vue/es/components'` and `'bootstrap-vue/src/components'`:

 - `BVModalPlugin` - provides the injection `$bvModal` for generating [message boxes](/docs/components/modal#modal-message-boxes).
 - `BVToastPlugin` - provides the injection `$bvToast` for generating [on demand toasts](/docs/components/toast#toasts-on-demand).

-These additional plugins are available for import from `bootstrap-vue/es/components` and `bootstrap-vue/src/components`.

 ### Individual components and directives